 With Uber getting a mixed welcome in Alberta, law-compliant ride-sharing competitors have started launching.
 Leading the way as a safer, more comfortable alternative is Edmonton-based TappCar.

 I collaborated with Curio Studio on these ads for TappCar's Edmonton launch in early 2016.

 The basic game behind this app was coded by Kyle Langille in the time it took him to watch Skyfall.
 It was a stick figure dodging stick trees on a stick-board, until designer Dan Parry and I sat down for a story meeting.

-A few hours (of conversation, followed by a few weeks of work) later) and the game had become Mythic Mountain — where hot-tubbing mythical creatures escape a backwoods maniac, and collect as much leprechaun gold as you can on the way.
-Insane and fun.
+A few hours (of conversation, followed by a few weeks of work) later, the game had become Mythic Mountain — where hot-tubbing mythical creatures escape a backwoods maniac while collecting as much leprechaun gold as they can on the way.